Texas leaders react to shooting at Uvalde elementary school

-SAN ANTONIO — At least 15 people, including 14 children, are dead following a shooting at Robb Elementary in Uvalde, according to Texas Governor Greg Abbott.
+SAN ANTONIO — At least 22 people, including 19 children, were killed in a shooting at Robb Elementary in Uvalde, according to law enforcement officials.
+Several others, both students and adults, are being treated for injuries.

-The alleged shooter was killed, local police confirmed.
+The alleged shooter was also killed, local police confirmed.
 It is believed that shooter acted alone.

 While the situation continues to develop, Texas leaders have taken to social media.